danambrogio/cardfetch/README.md

 # cardfetch

-`cardfetch` is A CLI for fetching Magic Cards
+`cardfetch` is A CLI for fetching Magic Cards and printing them as ASCII

 ## Usage